AlibabaCloudDocs/iotedge/intl.en-US/Link IoT Edge/User Guide/Connect devices to Link IoT Edge/Publish drivers/Publish built-in drivers.md

 # Publish built-in drivers

 Link IoT Edge allows you to deploy built-in drivers to your gateway.
-This feature allows you to manage the on-premises driver files, configure the drivers on the cloud, and then deploy the drivers to the edge.
+This feature allows you to manage the on-premises driver files, configure the drivers in the cloud, and then deploy the drivers to the edge.

-A built-in driver that complies with the driver specifications of Link IoT Edge.
-For more information, see [Driver development](/intl.en-US/Link IoT Edge/User Guide/Connect devices to Link IoT Edge/Develop drivers/Overview.md).
+A built-in driver that complies with the driver specifications of Link IoT Edge is provided.
+For more information, see [Develop drivers](/intl.en-US/Link IoT Edge/User Guide/Connect devices to Link IoT Edge/Develop drivers/Overview.md).

-IoT Link Edge supports the use of built-in drivers.
-You can upload the built-in drivers to your gateway and configure the driver information \(such as the driver name, coding language, runtime environment, and hardware architecture\) on the cloud.
-You can then configure the driver channel and device on the cloud.
+Link IoT Edge supports the use of built-in drivers.
+You can upload built-in drivers to your gateway.
+Then, you can configure driver information and channels, and devices in the cloud.
+The driver information may contain the driver name, coding language, runtime environment, and hardware architecture.

 ![Publish built-in drivers](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/1349128851/p86374.png)